Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/security/FIXED_RATIO_SECURITY_ANALYSIS.md

 - **Dust Accumulation**: Minor precision loss due to integer division (acknowledged by user)
 - **Upgrade Authority Powers**: Limited but present administrative controls
 - **Economic Attacks**: Theoretical but impractical due to fixed ratios
+- **Future Deposits**: New deposits remain possible (mint new LP) unless liquidity is paused; does not change the ratio but changes liquidity availability and can refill a depleted side
+- **Operational Liquidity Risk**: One vault can be depleted if most swaps flow in one direction; this blocks further swaps in that direction until liquidity is replenished

 ---